Downham stabbing death: Two boys, 14 and 17, charged with murder

 In a statement his mother said he had a "sparkling personality and infinite goodness in his heart".

-She said: "He was taken from us far too soon in the most brutal and cruel way.
+"He was taken from us far too soon in the most brutal and cruel way.," she said.

 "Gabriel was loved by many, he had a wonderful sense of humour, he was easy-going, compassionate, always ready to help others.

-We are devastated by his unnecessary loss, just when his life as a bright, passionate, and motivated adult was beginning."
+"We are devastated by his unnecessary loss, just when his life as a bright, passionate, and motivated adult was beginning."

 Detectives said they are still looking to speak to 16-year-old George David who is wanted on suspicion of murder,